 Award-winning social psychologist and one of the world’s leading experts on unconscious bias

-James Beard Award-winning Chef and author of Notes from a Young Black Chef
+James Beard award-winning chef, Top Chef contestant and judge, and author of Notes from a Young Black Chef

-Author of Writing My Wrongs and leading voice on criminal justice reform
+Author of Letters to the Sons of Society and Writing My Wrongs and leading voice on criminal justice reform

 Author of Losing My Cool: How a Father's Love and 15,000 Books Beat Hip-hop Culture